dickhery/IC-SOL-GPT-Attempt/README.md

 - **Cross-Chain Asset Management**: Deposit, view balances, and transfer ICP and SOL seamlessly.
 Transfers are secured via ICP's threshold signatures for Solana operations.
 - **Service Fee Mechanism**: A minimal ICP-based service fee (currently 0.0003 ICP) covers cross-chain operations like SOL transfers, deducted transparently from your ICP balance.
 - **Latency-Aware Design**: Built with ICP's HTTPS outcalls for querying Solana RPC endpoints, ensuring consensus across replicas—though this introduces some natural latency (typically 10-60 seconds for refreshes and transfers due to multi-replica consensus and network calls).
-- **Static Frontend**: No build tools required; the UI loads as ES modules from a CDN, making it editable and runnable in browser-based IDEs like ICP Ninja.
+- **Static Frontend**: No build tools required; the UI loads as ES modules from a CDN, no bundler needed.
 - **Error Resilience**: Most issues (e.g., balance refresh errors) resolve with a simple page refresh and re-login, thanks to the stateless nature of the frontend.
 - **Secure and Transparent**: All operations are handled by an ICP canister using stable memory for user data, with nonce-based replay protection and signature verification.

 ## Technical Overview

-At its core, sol_icp_poc is an ICP canister written in Rust that acts as a bridge between ICP's ledger and Solana's blockchain.
+At its core, IC-SOL Wallet is an ICP canister written in Rust that acts as a bridge between ICP's ledger and Solana's blockchain.
 Here's how it works under the hood:

 ### Backend (Rust Canister)
 - **Authentication**: